Slam Tilt: Reception

 The Amiga version of Slam Tilt was received positively by reviewers.
 Tina Hackett for Amiga Computing praised the game as an "excellent title" at the same technical and graphical quality of previous pinball titles from the publisher.
 Richard Jones for Amiga Format stated Slam Tilt was "the biggest, best and most imaginative pinball game on the Amiga".
-Tim Norris for Amiga Power similarly provided high praise for the game, whilst noting its similarities to other titles from the publisher, stating "they've already made the best pinball games available for the Amiga and you might find that this is just another one of them."
+Tim Norris for Amiga Power similarly provided high praise for the game, while also noting its similarities to other titles from the publisher.
 Amiga Power ultimately ranked the game as the 13th best Amiga game of all time.

 The PC port of Slam Tilt received lukewarm reviews.
-Gareth Jones of PC PowerPlay stated "overall, (the game) is quite good, the ball dynamics are well done and realistic, and the tables are well laid out", but the game's presentation suffered from a "partial close up of half the table", making it "difficult to aim at ramps or chutes you can’t see".
+Gareth Jones of PC PowerPlay stated "overall, (the game) is quite good, the ball dynamics are well done and realistic, and the tables are well laid out", but the game's presentation suffered from a "partial close up of half the table", making it "difficult to aim at ramps or chutes you can't see".